robinmin/xally/README.md

 #### Installation
-So far, you can install X-Ally in three ways：using `brew` on macOS like shown below：
+So far, you can install X-Ally in three ways：using `brew` on macOS/Linux as shown below：
 ```bash
 # add tap, only for the first time
 brew tap robinmin/tap